 You must review and update, as necessary, your written Sample Siting Plan that identifies sampling sites and a sample collection schedule that are representative of water throughout the distribution system.
 Routine, repeat, and ground water monitoring locations must be shown in the Sample Siting Plan.
+Seasonal systems on quarterly monitoring must also specify the time period for monitoring based on site-specific considerations, such as highest demand or highest vulnerability to contamination.
+You must collect your compliance samples during this time period.
 Sample Siting Plans will be reviewed during sanitary surveys by the PWS Section's Regional Office representative.
 Sample Siting Plan Guidance and a template are available on our website.